persunde/persunde.github.io/_posts/Beautify your markdown Nextjs blog with Highlightjs.md

 ```

 ## Choose your CSS styling
 Now you need to select a CSS styling of your choice.
-I chose the standard GitHub styling, but you can choose whichever style suites you the most.
-Import this in your `_app.tsx` or `_app.js` file.
+I chose the standard GitHub styling, but **you can choose whichever style suites you the most**.
+Import this statement in your `_app.tsx` or `_app.js` file, or change the filename to the styling of your choice:
 ```js
 import  '../node_modules/highlight.js/styles/github.css';
 ```
 > take a look at the highlight.js demo page for an easy and fast way to check out all the styling options you have:
 > https://highlightjs.org/static/demo/

-## Add the code beautifier
+## Add Code Beautifier / Highlighter
 Now we can start to add the beautifier to our code.
 In the `post-body.tsx ` file import the Highlight component.
 It is needed to wrap around the text we want to highlight, also import NextPage from the Nextjs library as it is needed by the ReactMarkdown component later on.

 The new function HighlightCode wraps the input element in a `Highlight` component, this is needed for the last step.